spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 {% endinfo_block %}

 3. Customize the address solution according to your needs.
-When the express checkout flow is enabled, the customer address does not always include the salutation field.
+When the express checkout flow is enabled, the customer address does not always include all address fields used in Spryker, for example, the salutation field.

 For this purpose, the 'n/a' placeholder is used.
 By default, it is not shown.

 **ShopUi/Theme/default/components/molecules/display-address/display-address.twig**